treeben77/rblx-open-cloud/docs/asynchronous.md

 ## Syntax Differences

 All classes, methods, and attributes still persist the same values/returns, so you can still use the library reference.
 The difference is all methods that call to the Roblox API need to be awaited.
-For example, [`Experience.get_data_store`][rblxopencloud.Experience.get_data_store] does not need to be awaited, but [`Experience.publish_message`][rblxopencloud.Experience.publish_message] does.
+For example, [`Experience.get_datastore`][rblxopencloud.Experience.get_datastore] does not need to be awaited, but [`Experience.publish_message`][rblxopencloud.Experience.publish_message] does.
 Here is an example of the differences between the two libraries for fetching a key, and listing it's versions:

 === "Normal"
     ```py